waleedrizwan/secscraper/README.md

 - 100 folders goes back approx 1 year
 - It is possible to scrape all folders for each company but this will drastically increase runtime

+# Visualization

-# How to use
+# How To Use
 1. Clone Repo
 2. Install dependencies using `pip install  -r requirements.txt`
 3. Run `python scrape.py x` where `x` is the number of folders that will be scraped per company
 4. Wait until the script has finished executing
-5. Open Insider_Transactions.xls which will appear in the same directory
+5. All data scraped will be visible in `Insider_Transactions.xlsx` which will appear in the same directory